Sundance Film Festival

 New Frontier exhibit brochure: This publication was handed out as guests entered the New Frontier exhibits during the Festival.
 It included details on each exhibit and a map.

-Before I joined the team, the publications schedule typically ran behind schedule, increasing production costs and delaying distribution.
+Before I joined the team, the publication schedule typically ran behind schedule, increasing production costs and delaying distribution.
 Both years I worked on the team, we completed our deadlines on time and within budget.
 Our team worked on a highly accelerated timeline, completing both the Film Guide and Film Catalog (over 400 pages) in just five weeks.
 Due to the tight timeline, this required many late nights, constant collaboration, and close attention to detail.

 One of my biggest contributions to the team was the implementation of an improved data transfer process.
 After the festival line-up was confirmed, our team needed to transfer data from the Festival’s backend data system to Adobe InDesign.
-In previous years, the data transfer would be done manually, taking hours to complete through a tedious copy and paste process.
+In previous years, the data transfer would be done manually, taking hours to complete through a tedious copy-and-paste process.

 In 2014, I introduced XML for data transfer, allowing us to automate much of the process.
-However, this still required hours of manual work to match XML tags to paragraphs styles and remove unnecessary tags.
+However, this still required hours of manual work to match XML tags to paragraph styles and remove unnecessary tags.
 I researched alternative methods the following year and introduced InDesign’s Data Merge feature to improve the process even more.
 With Data Merge, I was able to further reduce the data transfer time, allowing the team to focus on making the best publication possible, rather than spending hours on manual data entry.